lingui/js-lingui/website/docs/tutorials/react-native.md

 See [here](https://github.com/facebook/hermes/issues/23) for details about `Intl` support in the Hermes engine.
 :::

+## Metro bundler support

+Lingui packages make use of the `exports` keyword in `package.json`.
+Metro bundler versions before 0.76.2 (before React Native 0.72) do not support this feature.
+You need to make sure that (1) you're running metro 0.76.2 or newer and (2) that `unstable_enablePackageExports` is enabled in your `metro.config.js` file.
+See the [example](https://github.com/vonovak/js-lingui-demo/blob/main/metro.config.js).

 ## Polyfilling Intl apis

 React Native does not support all `Intl` features out of the box and we need to polyfill [`Intl.Locale`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale) using [`@formatjs/intl-locale`](https://formatjs.io/docs/polyfills/intl-locale/) and [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) using [`@formatjs/intl-pluralrules`](https://formatjs.io/docs/polyfills/intl-pluralrules).
 Please note that installing the `Intl` polyfills can significantly increase your bundle size.

 Follow the polyfill installation instructions and then import them at the top of your application entry file.

 ## Example component